 A gateway is an invitation to another place.
 It can guard a great secret, mystery, or if things are really getting weird, an awesome power or beast.
-At the risk of sounding like Barbara Cartland, gateways are a lure to a promise, a desire, fulfillment.
+At the risk of sounding like Barbara Cartland, gateways are a lure to a promise, a desire, fulfilment.

 Even though the above sounds so florid it should be attired in velvet pantaloons and sent to a summer-time pony party, its core truth should not be dismissed.
 A gateway’s purpose is to attract people to what lies beyond it.